Enabling preventive healthcare

 Increase patient monitoring and management of kidney disease

-- 96% of physicians were likely to use PromakerD test score for clinical decision-making
+- 96% of physicians were likely to use PromarkerD test score for clinical decision-making

-- PromakerD consistently ranked as one of the top 2 factors driving physician decision-making
+- PromarkerD consistently ranked as one of the top 2 factors driving physician decision-making

 - Current standard-of-care tests are unable to predict the onset of diabetic kidney disease